$6,295 | Completing Grades 9–12

 Medications: All medications (prescription or over-the-counter) should be listed in your teen’s medical form.
 Leaders manage and dispense medications as needed.

-Behavioral Expectations: Families will receive a Code of Conduct to review together.
+Behavioral Expectations: Families will receive a Participation Agreement to review together.
 It helps set the tone for a safe, supportive, and inclusive group experience.

 Trip Insurance: Not required, but strongly encouraged.
 You’re welcome to use any third-party provider.
 Reach out if you’d like recommendations.